Best used crossovers and small SUVs

-With popularity of crossovers having surged over the course of the past decade, there are now plenty of examples to browse from on the used car market.
-However, the sheer amount of choice means it can be hard to find the right one for you.
-So we compiled a list of the best ones available.
+With popularity of compact SUVs and crossovers having surged over the course of the past decade, there are now plenty of examples to choose from on the used car market.
+We've compiled a list of the best and most practical ones available.

 Ford are pretty savvy when it comes to the design of cars, which is why they have a reputation for building great all-rounders.
 The EcoSport is no exception; it has good looks and a well-equipped interior as standard on all trims across the range.